spaceship-prompt/spaceship-prompt/docs/API.md

 This page describes Spaceship API for creating plugins and tweaking Spaceship's behavior.

 Spaceship uses `SPACESHIP_` prefix for variables and `spaceship::` prefix for a function to avoid conflicts with other ones.
+All section, including custom ones, are being required to use `spaceship_` prefix before their name to load properly.

 ## `SPACESHIP_VERSION`